MarwaAbuEssa/sendbird-javascript-doc/sdk_function_message.md

 It is suitable for private messaging between users.
 It also offers additional features such as read receipts and typing indicators.

 * Note: A user can remove itself from a channel.
-But the channel appears on the list of channels again when the other person sends new message to the user.
+But the channel appears on the list of channels again when the other person sends new messages to the user.

 ### Group Messaging
 It is suitable for private group communications.
 Only users who have been added/invited to the channel can see  messages and the list of members in the channel.
-When an user leaves or is removed from the channel, the channel disappears from the list.
+When a user leaves or is removed from the channel, the channel disappears from the list.

 ### Download and Install
 All of the functions are included in `SendBird JavaScript SDK`.
 No additional files or installations are required.